dcostasonu16/Spec-check/README.md

-# PromptArmor: AI Privacy Guardian
+# Privora: AI Privacy Guardian
 A browser extension that uses NLP to scan a user’s prompt before it’s sent to an LLM.
-It flags names, addresses, or sensitive school IDs.
+It flags names, email IDs, identification numbers, API keys or internal IPv4 addresses.

 ---

 ### Overview
-In an era where Generative AI is a daily tool for education and work, we often forget that our prompts are not inherently private. **PromptArmor** is a browser-integrated security shield that acts as a real-time "firewall" for your thoughts.
+In an era where Generative AI is a daily tool for education and work, we often forget that our prompts are not inherently private. **Privora** is a browser-integrated security shield that acts as a real-time "firewall" for your prompts.

-Before your data ever reaches the servers of ChatGPT, Gemini, or Claude, PromptArmor scans your input for sensitive information—like emails, IDs, phone numbers, and API keys.
+Before your data ever reaches the servers of ChatGPT, Gemini, or Claude, Privora scans your input for sensitive information—like emails, IDs, phone numbers, and API keys.
 It gives you a "one-click" option to redact that data, ensuring you get the benefits of AI without the risk of a permanent data leak.

 ---

 ### Why we built this
 AI is a transformative tool, but it has a significant "privacy gap."
 Many users accidentally paste sensitive information—school IDs, personal contact info, or private code keys—into AI prompts without realizing that this data may be stored or used for model training.

 This project was born out of a desire to build a zero-knowledge solution.
-Instead of relying on expensive enterprise software, PromptArmor is a lightweight, accessible tool that empowers individuals to be "Privacy-First" by stopping leaks right at the keyboard level.
+Instead of relying on expensive enterprise software, Privora is a lightweight, accessible tool that empowers individuals to be "Privacy-First" by stopping leaks right at the keyboard level.

 ---

 ### Visuals & Interface
-The PromptArmor UI utilizes a dark slate palette with indigo and violet accents to provide a professional, trustworthy environment.
+The Privora UI utilizes a dark slate palette with indigo and violet accents to provide a professional, trustworthy environment.

 **Features included:**
 **Detection Badge:** A floating alert that appears in the corner of AI textboxes when a privacy risk is detected.